balatstar/capstone1/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Joyce's Portfolio <a name="about-project"></a>
+# 📖 Capstone1 <a name="about-project"></a>

-**Capstone1** is my first capstone project for Microverse.
-It highlights technical skills learned from Module 1, including HTML/CSS and Javascript.
+**Capstone1** is a mock online website for the NIMBB Expo 2023.
+This is a capstone project for module 1 of the Microverse curriculum, highlighting technical skills which include HTML/CSS and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>